 Money falls from heaven for everyone to use.
 But, the immoral and sneaky rich gather more than their share.
 The government's purpose is to redistribute the money the way God intended.
 Or, if you wish, the way Gaia, or the Tooth Fairy intended.

 Taxes remove the excess income of the rich and give it to the voting poor, through a fair and organized bureaucracy.
 The rich oppose this action by selfishly and spitefully decreasing employment.
-Government responds by increasing grants and spending, to boost employment.
-The government incurs a deficit while it discovers the secret formula for creating the jobs that the rich are hiding.
+Government responds by borrowing and printing money to increase grants, spending, and employment.
+The government runs a deficit while it attempts to discover the secret formula for creating the jobs that the rich are hiding.

 Business may decline in recession or depression.
 The free market is again proven to be a dangerous and unplanned experiment, failing despite detailed regulation, oversight, taxation, court action, and subsidy by government.